 The remaining 20% should go towards saving, investing, and debt repayment.

-So, if you bring home $3,000 per month after taxes, this would give you $1,500 per month to spend on your needs, $900 for wants, and $600 for saving, investing, and debt repayment:
+So, if you bring home $3,000 per month after taxes, this would give you $1,500 per month to spend on your needs, $900 for wants, and $600 split between savings account with a competitive interest rate, debt repayment:, and an investment account:

 - To calculate 50% ($3,000 x 0.50 = $1,500).